 Idaho uses the “income shares model” to determine child support payments.
 The judge estimates how much the parents would have spent on the child if they were still together and divides that based on how much money each parent makes.
 There is a fairly complicated process to determine exactly how much each parent owes, but income is the baseline.
 Projected custody time also impacts the final child support numbers.

 Alimony, on the other hand, has no strict formula, as judges use a number of factors to figure out alimony payments.
-These include financial resources, time it will take a supported staff to become self-supporting, length of the marriage, physical and emotional health, tax consequences and marital misconduct of either spouse.
+These include financial resources, the time it will take a supported staff to become self-supporting, the length of the marriage, physical and emotional health, tax consequences and marital misconduct of either spouse.

 There are three types of alimony: temporary, fixed-duration and permanent.
 Here’s how they work:

-• Fixed-duration alimony: This lasts a predetermined amount of time to give the supported spouse time to get the training or education needed to become self-sufficient.
+- Fixed-duration alimony: This lasts a predetermined amount of time to give the supported spouse time to get the training or education needed to become self-sufficient.

-• Permanent support: This type of alimony is rare, only being awarded in cases where one party can’t work due to age or disability.
+- Permanent support: This type of alimony is rare, only being awarded in cases where one party can’t work due to age or disability.
 This support ends when the supported spouse dies or remarries.

 401(k) and IRA and Divorce in Idaho

 After the money is taken out, you’ll have a few options.
-The distributions can be given directly to the relevant spouse, in which case it would count as normal income and be subject to income tax.
+The distributions can be given directly to the relevant spouse, in which case, it would count as normal income and be subject to income tax.
 It can also be rolled over into a new retirement account.
 The judge may order exactly what is to be done with the money or it may be up to the person receiving the money.

 For an IRA, a QDRO is not needed.
 Instead, the judge will write into the separation agreement exactly what is to be done with the money, allowing the penalties to be waived.
 Retirement plans are some of the most difficult parts of a marital estate to split up, so speak with financial advisor to make sure everything is taken care of.